-In software QA, accessibility testing is the practice of confirming that an application is usable for as many people as possible, including people with disabilities such as vision impairment, hearing problems and cognitive conditions.
+In software QA, accessibility testing confirms that an application is usable for as many people as possible, including people with disabilities such as vision, hearing, and cognitive conditions.

-Before the Web Accessibility Initiative, testers guessed how to test for accessibility without any real guidance.
-Thanks to the WAI, QA teams now have accessibility testing examples and concrete guidelines to follow so that they can create the most effective accessibility test cases across development cycles.
+Before the Web Accessibility Initiative, testers guessed how to test for accessibility without guidance.
+Thanks to the WAI, QA teams now have accessibility testing examples and concrete guidelines to follow to create the most effective accessibility test cases across development cycles.

 Digital Accessibility Rules and Regulations

 Accessibility testing isn't just a nice-to-have best practice—it's the law.
-The government is on the side of the people in ensuring that all technologies, including web-based and mobile applications, are accessible for all.
+The government is on the side of the people in ensuring that all technologies, including web-based and mobile applications, are accessible to all.

-- Title II of ADA: This law enforces that all programs, services and activities provided by state and/or local governments are accessible to everyone, including web-based applications and technology.
+- Title II of the ADA: This law enforces that all programs, services, and activities provided by state and/or local governments are accessible to everyone, including web-based applications and technology.

-- Sections 504 and 508 of The Rehabilitation Act of 1973: Section 504 requires that reasonable accommodations be available for people with disabilities within the workplace, educational institutions and organizations.
-Section 508 establishes requirements to be met by these institutions so that technology is accessible for everyone.
+- Sections 504 and 508 of the Rehabilitation Act of 1973: Section 504 requires that reasonable accommodations be available for people with disabilities within the workplace, educational institutions, and organizations.
+Section 508 establishes requirements to be met by these institutions so that technology is accessible to everyone.

 - Perceivable: All users can comprehend all displayed information being depicted, including how to use the application's user interface.

-- Operable: All users can navigate through all user interface components without issues or barriers.
+- Operable: All users can navigate all interface components without issues or barriers.

 - Understandable: All users can understand all displayed information being presented, including how to navigate through the user interface of an application.